WallarooLabs/wally/book/cpp/api/state-builder.md

 Two states with the same name are considered the same, while two states with different names, even if they return the same type of state object, are considered different.
-This allows to different stateful computations to use the same state object if they have the same name, while also allowing two different state objects of the same type to be used in different places if they have different names.
+This allows to different state computations to use the same state object if they have the same name, while also allowing two different state objects of the same type to be used in different places if they have different names.